 Breastmilk is full of immune factors (not just antibodies, but dozens of factors that interact with each other) that protect the baby from invasion by bacteria and other microorganisms (fungi, viruses, etc.) by forming a protective layer on his mucous membranes (the linings of the gut, respiratory tract and other areas).
 This protective layer prevents micro-organisms from invading the body through these mucous membranes.
 A baby who spits up gets extra protection, first when the milk goes down to the stomach, and again when he spits it up.

-Reflux is sometimes attributed to an immature sphincter muscle5 which is said to strengthen as the baby grows through their first year 67.
+Reflux is sometimes attributed to an immature or undeveloped sphincter muscle—a ring of muscle between the stomach and the oesophagus (food pipe) preventing spillage of the stomach contents8.
 However author Linda Palmer describes this “immaturity” as a perfectly normal phenomenon considering 70% of babies have a “weak” lower esophageal sphincter saying: “This is not an error; it is normal”.
 And fellow author Maureen Minchin says the oesophageal sphincter is “beautifully evolved”.

-Studies have shown a link between reflux and having an allergy or intolerance to cows’ milk protein (Palmer, 2015).
-There could also be a sensitivity to some other food allergen, excess caffeine or second hand smoke (Kelly Bonyata, 2011).
-If a mother tries removing dairy products from her diet, the symptoms of reflux will improve if her baby is sensitive to cows’ milk protein.
+Studies have shown a link between reflux and having an allergy or intolerance to cows’ milk protein9.
+There could also be a sensitivity to some other food allergen, excess caffeine or second hand smoke 10.
+If a mother tries removing dairy products or other known allergens from her diet, the symptoms of reflux will improve if food sensitivity is involved.
 See Milk Allergy in Babies and Elimination Diet for further information.

 If a baby is reacting to his mother’s diet it makes little sense to move to formula as an answer.
 The cows whose milk is modified into industrial formula also eat foods that could be potential allergens such as grasses (grains), corn, soy, or wheat (Palmer, 2015).

 4. Tongue movement?